 WEST PALM BEACH, Fla. — The Palm Beaches and Treasure Coast are in for a stretch of warm, sunny and dry weather as high pressure dominates the forecast through the start of the week.

-With little to no rainfall expected and humidity levels remaining low, fire concerns are increasing across our area.
-Even though winds have been lighter and some areas have seen some rain, the combination of warm and dry air can quickly dry out vegetation.
+With little to no rainfall expected and humidity levels remaining low, there is a fire risk across our area.
+Even with rain recently, the combination of warm and dry air can quickly dry out vegetation especially since we are still in a drought.

 MORE WEATHER: Radar | Alerts | 7-Day Forecast | Hourly Forecast